NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Dewdrop Jelly.md

 abilities_mid:
   - name: ""
   - name: "Dissolve"
-    desc: "`pf2:r`  **Trigger** The dewdrop jelly takes damage from a hostile action\n**Effect** The dewdrop jelly dissolves into a fine mist.
+    desc: "`pf2:r`  **Trigger** The dewdrop jelly takes damage from a hostile action\n* * *\n\n**Effect** The dewdrop jelly dissolves into a fine mist.
 Until the start of the jelly's next turn, it can't be attacked or targeted and doesn't take up space.
 At the end of the round, the jelly re-forms in any open space within 25 feet of where it Dissolved."

 attacks:
   - name: ""